 Formal reviews of child’s progress

-Children with special educational needs will continue to be involved (as is appropriate) at every stage if the assess, plan, do, review process:-
+Children with special educational needs will continue to be involved (as is appropriate) at every stage if the assess, plan, do, review process:

-At the initial assessing and planning stage, and in order to support a person centred approach, the child/young person’s wishes and aspirations are taken into consideration, along with the outcomes they seek and the support they need to achieve them.
+At the initial assessing and planning stage, and in order to support a person centered approach, the child/young person’s wishes and aspirations are taken into consideration, along with the outcomes they seek and the support they need to achieve them.
 These discussions enable individuals to feel that they have more control over decisions about their support.

 Where the child/young person may be unable to verbally communicate or provide a written input, observations of the child/young person may be made in order to gather information regards their likes, interests, dislikes and difficulties.